LDeakin/VkVolume/README.md

 ## License
 See [LICENSE](LICENSE).
-This example uses [Vulkan-samples](https://github.com/KhronosGroup/Vulkan-Samples) which has many third-party dependencies, each of which may have independent licensing.
+This example uses [Vulkan-Samples](https://github.com/KhronosGroup/Vulkan-Samples) which has many third-party dependencies, each of which may have independent licensing.

-## TODO
+## Limitations/TODO
-* The IO is incredibly barebones now. needs error checking/file picking/loading and support some common formats for volumetric images
-* UI for proper texture-based 2D transfer functions
+* The depth testing functionality is a bit hacky.
-* Modifications to vulkan-samples required to use a depth image as both an input attachment and depth stencil attachment simultaneously.
+  * Modifications to Vulkan-Samples are required to use a depth image as both an input attachment and depth stencil attachment simultaneously.
 Current behaviour:
     * If sponza scene hidden, volumes write to depth image
     * If sponza scene visible, volumes read from depth image and are clipped accordingly
-* ~~Sparse partially resident textures to support massive sparse images~~.
-  * Requires too much modification to [Vulkan-samples](https://github.com/KhronosGroup/Vulkan-Samples)
 * Pull requests are welcomed